-We considered the members of the Board of Directors (Executive and Nonexecutive), CFO and COO to be the key management personnel as defined in IAS 24 "Related parties".
+We considered the members of the Board of Directors (Executive and Non-executive), CEO, COO and CFO to be the key management personnel as defined in IAS 24 "Related parties".
 No other benefits or remuneration were provided to or have been entered into with above mentioned key management personnel except as disclosed below.